-Erythema nodosum is swollen fat under the skin causing bumps and patches that look red or darker than surrounding skin.
-It usually goes away by itself, but it can be a sign of something serious like an inflammatory bowel condition, such as Crohn's disease.
+Erythema nodosum is a condition that causes painful patches of skin that look red or darker than the surrounding skin.
+It usually goes away by itself, but it can sometimes be a sign of something serious like an inflammatory bowel condition, such as Crohn's disease.

 Check if you have erythema nodosum

-- apply a cool wet compress, like a damp cloth
+put a cool wet compress, like a damp cloth, on the affected area

 A pharmacist can help with erythema nodosum

 If you're in pain, a pharmacist can recommend:

 They may also suggest you see a GP.